allenai/unqover/README.md

 ```
 where ``./data/newsqa_seqtok_distilbert`` is the ``hdf5`` model file trained above.

-For pretrained LM, you can run:
+For pre-trained LM, you can run:
 ```
 python3 -u -m lm.demo --transformer_type distilbert-base-uncased --gpuid [GPUID]
 ```